Aziza2027/For-Marcus/HOMEWORK.md

 This way, the exercise becomes more engaging by using a scenario that teenagers can relate to, making it more interesting and relatable.'

+## 5

+ Days of week are numbered as: 0 — Sunday, 1 — Monday, 2 — Tuesday, …,
+ 6 — Saturday.
+An integer K in the range 1 to 365 is given.
+Find the number of day of week for K-th day of year provided that in this year January 1 was Monday.